Oral history: Syria

 Katharina Lange studied the tribal histories of Syria.
-The oral histories in this area could not be transposed into tangible, written form due to their positionalities, which Lange describes as “taking sides”.
+The oral histories in this area could not be transposed into tangible, written form due to their positionalities, which Lange describes as "taking sides".
 The positionality of oral history could lead to conflict and tension.
 The tribal histories are typically narrated by men.
-While histories are also told by women, they are not accepted locally as “real history”.
+While histories are also told by women, they are not accepted locally as "real history".
 Oral histories often detail the lives and feats of ancestors.

 Genealogy is a prominent subject in the area.
 According to Lange, the oral historians often tell their own personalized genealogies to demonstrate their credibility, both in their social standing and their expertise in the field.

+Palestine

+Oral sources have established themselves as a vital, diverse, and adaptable source of information for the study of Palestinian history.
+Researchers benefited from the material contributions of oral studies to studies examining a wide range of topics, including folktales, food and clothing, linguistics and toponymy, genealogy, agricultural activities, and religious cult.
+Furthermore, due to the dearth of extant indigenous documentation, oral histories continue to play a crucial role in Palestinian academics' continuous efforts to narrate significant moments in Palestine's history.
+Researchers engaged in a flurry of methodological discussions as Palestinian oral history research reached its zenith in the latter quarter of the 20th century.
+Some of these researchers published their recommendations in manuals specifically designed to standardize and inform oral history research within the Palestinian context.

+Notable Palestinian oral history projects include the American University of Beirut's Palestinian Oral History Archive (POHA), and the Palestinian Oral History Map, Columbia University's Oral History Project in New York, Duke University's Palestinian Oral History Project, the Palestinian Rural History Project (PRHP), Palestine Remembered, and Zochrot.